tonymantoan/local_graphiti/README.md

 I added a file `/etc/sysctl.conf` and added the line `iogpu.wired_limit_mb=28672`

-To do it as a one-off you can just run the command `sudo ysctl iogpu.wired_limit_mb=28672`
+To do it as a one-off you can just run the command `sudo sysctl iogpu.wired_limit_mb=28672`